-So the Congregationalists began pushing to build a local church of their own – perhaps to thwart the growth of the more convenient Baptist church.
+So the Congregationalists began pushing to build a local church of their own.
+They may also have wanted to thwart the growth of the more convenient Baptist church.

-The town of New Milford is still – even after having other towns split off from it – one of the largest towns in Connecticut in terms of land area.
-The distances that the residents of Bridgewater – then called the Neck – had to travel to church was a source of annoyance for them.
-Some had been granted permission to send their money not to the local church but to a neighboring town, which was more convenient.
+The town of New Milford still ranks as one of the largest towns in Connecticut in terms of land area.
+The distances that the residents of Bridgewater (then called the Neck) had to travel to church annoyed them more and more.
+Some had been granted permission to send their money not to the local church but to a more convenient neighboring town.

-A year later, however, the committee declared that it did not accept the lumber Smith and Mead had purchased, without specifically stating why they found it substandard.
+A year later, however, the committee declared that it did not accept the lumber Smith and Mead had purchased, without stating why they found it substandard.
 Meanwhile Abijah Treat and Samuel Lockwood had been appointed to negotiate with the church at New Milford regarding funding for the new church and its location.

 By 1807 the work was under way on a building 52-feet by 40-feet, and the committee petitioned the legislature to run a lottery to pay for it.
 Lotteries were common in those days as they are today as a way to generate funds without taxation.

 The lottery raised some money and the legislature renewed it in 1813 with Minor still in charge.
-Not knowing much about the workings of a lottery, Minor hired an agent to run the lottery and collect the funds from people wagering in it.
+Not knowing much about the workings of a lottery, Minor hired an agent to run it.
+The agent had to collect the funds from people wagering in it.
 Minor’s agent skipped town with the greater portion of the lottery’s money, leaving Minor on the hook personally for the meeting house.

 With some taxes and the contribution of the better part of Minor’s fortune to the cause, the meeting house was finally finished.
 Minor would leave town seeking to restore his fortunes.
 The meeting house would get hit by lightning and damaged in 1817.
 By this time he Baptists had pulled up stakes and the town of Bridgewater would remain part of New Milford for nearly 40 more years.